gonenraveh/tf-HOG/README.md

 # tf-HOG

+Updated by myself OCT 2023 as a learning project:
+1. works with TF2.5.0 and up
+2. demo generates few images with different comp.vision algorithms

 The histogram of oriented gradients (HOG) implemented in tensorflow.
 Based on the codes from [digamma-ai's tfcv](https://github.com/digamma-ai/tfcv), where I made the following changes:

 1. Fixing the bugs when running with newer version tensorflow (>=1.4).